 Because knowledge is power!
-Most STIs have no visible symptoms, and if left untreated they can eventually cause infertility, chronic pain and even death.
+Most STIs have no visible symptoms, and if left untreated they can eventually cause concerning health issues – like infertility, chronic pain or even death.
 If you are sexually active, in any way, there is no wrong reason to get tested.
 If you think you have an STI, you can do something about it.
 Knowing your status helps you and your partner(s) to stay healthy.

 Quick Fact: 1 of every 4 sexually active teens will get an STI this year.Source: GYT: Get Yourself Tested by the Center for Disease Control (CDC)

 If I’m under 18 can I get tested?